GautierBlandin/recipe-browser/docs/mvp-roadmap.md

 - [ ] Add confirmation dialog for deletion
 - [ ] Implement recipe deletion functionality
 - [ ] Navigate back to recipes list after deletion
-- [ ] Update recipes list to remove deleted recipe
+- [ ] Make sure the recipe is removed from the list

 ### Phase 6: Local Persistence
 - [ ] Define and implement a storage solution that leverages electron (probably some sort of file storage).
 Make sure the solution is compatible with a webapp (file API)